Zettlr/zettlr-docs/docs/en/sidebar/bibliography.md

 ![The sidebar with the second tab open, the references section](../img/sidebar_references.png)

 This list consists of any element that is cited somewhere in your document, plus the `nocite` elements.
-Any valid citekey that you place in a YAML front matter under the `nocite` key will be added to the bibliography, regardless of whether you actually cite the item in your main text, in agreement with [how Pandoc will render your references](https://pandoc.org/MANUAL.html#including-uncited-items-in-the-bibliography).
+Any valid citekey that you place in a [YAML frontmatter](../editor/yaml-frontmatter.md) under the `nocite` key will be added to the bibliography, regardless of whether you actually cite the item in your main text, in agreement with [how Pandoc will render your references](https://pandoc.org/MANUAL.html#including-uncited-items-in-the-bibliography).

 To learn more about citing literature with Zettlr, take a look at the documentation page for [citations](../editor/citations.md).